lsu-ddem/intro-to-esports/content/4-Game/4_Lesson_4/_index.en.md

 #### Introduction/Gain Attention

--   The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.- This will be known as the daily meme.
+- **Video of the Day:** The class will begin with an image that is hopefully game related, and the student and have them write a story about what is just off the boundary of the picture.- This will be known as the daily meme.
 These will be placed in the students journals.

-## Outcomes
--   Experience producing a final product using multiple mediums

--   Demonstrate appropriate and insightful constructive criticism

--   Ability to appropriately receive constructive criticism and give genuine consideration to criticism

--   Implement computational thinking skills during the development of the project

--   Implement narrative reasoning skills during the development of the project

--   Demonstrate increased proficiency in Audacity, Twinery, and other technologies used during the creation/editing of assets

-##  Content of Lesson
+#### Project
 -   After the daily meme the students will begin to work on their resources to complete their games.

 -   Make the game.